Sharad Pawar: 2023 Ajit Pawar's rebellion

-Member of the coordination committee of Indian National Developmental Inclusive Alliance
+Member of the coordination committee of the Indian National Developmental Inclusive Alliance

 Pawar has been appointed a member of the Coordination Committee of the Indian National Developmental Inclusive Alliance at its Mumbai convention on 1 September 2023.
 The coordination committee will decide the national agenda, common campaign issues and common program of the country's main opposition alliance (I.N.D.I.A.).